grscheller/dotfiles/README.md

 this will create changes needing to be added and committed to the repo.
 Should be safe if submodules default branches are kept linear in their commit history.
-In that case, the merge will just be a fast forward.
+In that case, the merges will just be a fast forwards.

 ## Scripts